ralna/defcon/README.md

 ## Current status

 Defcon's serial capabilities are reasonably well tested.
 Its parallel features are experimental.

 ## Code Examples

 The easiest way to learn how to use it is to examine the examples in `examples/`.
-Start with `examples/elastica`, and compare to the Euler elastica section of the paper cited above.
+Start with `examples/elastica`, and compare to the Euler elastica section of the manuscript cited above.

 ## Installation